-In 2005 Washington Mutual Inc., a savings bank holding company and the former owner of what was then known as Washington Mutual Bank (WaMu) before its collapse in 2008, retained the consulting services of me and my colleagues at Global Tactics to evaluate the opportunity to expand to Mexico.
+In 2005 Washington Mutual Inc., a savings bank holding company and the former owner of what was then known as Washington Mutual Bank (WaMu) before its collapse in 2008, retained the consulting services of Global Tactics to evaluate the opportunity to expand to Mexico.
 During the preceding ten years, WaMu had grown through a series of acquisitions.
 These acquisitions broadened the bank's presence in California and Texas where a large number of Mexican-American customers or Mexicans working in the United States, the latter of which were remitting millions of dollars to their families in Mexico.
 While WaMu was generating revenue from remittance fees, the bank's executive managers speculated there may be an opportunity to offer a broader range of financial services in Mexico.

 Mexico's gross domestic product (GDP) per capita grew from US$7,718 in 1995 to US$9,161 in 2004, according to the World Bank.
 Taking advantage of the country's growing wealth, WaMu's executives saw an opportunity to provide services it could offer to customers in Mexico such as personal checking and savings accounts, mortgage loans, and credit to small and medium-size enterprises (SMEs).

 As part of our consulting assignment, my colleagues and I made a few trips to Mexico to better understand the country's banking sector.
 We quickly found that the sector was dominated by a few, but large financial institutions that catered mainly to wealthy Mexicans.
 And while the country's GDP was growing, a large proportion of personal wealth was held by the few.